Kong/docs.konghq.com/app/enterprise/0.34-x/installation/docker.md

 A guide to installing Kong Enterprise—and its license file—using Docker. **Trial users should skip directly to step 4**.

 1. Log in to <a href="https://bintray.com" target="_blank">bintray.com</a>.
-Your credentials will have been emailed to you by your Sales or Support contact.
+Your Sales or Support contact will email the credential to you.

 2. In the upper right corner, click "Edit Profile' to retrieve your API key, which will be used in step 3.
 Alternatively, to retrieve it from